halsafar/TaskBarAppIdAdjuster/README.md

 Automatically adjust the Application ID of any Process with a visible TaskBar entry.
 Which processes to adjust and what action to take is configurable.

+## Status

+- Alpha!
+- Working for the basic happy path.

 ## Install

 - Download the latest release here.